kannister-app/.github/profile/README.md

 # Kannister.

-Platform for software Vendors to install in their customer's cloud infrastructure.
+A platform to allow SaaS Vendors to install their application in their customer's cloud infrastructure.
 Without pain.